 Coccidioidomycosis

 Coccidioidomycosis is a fungal infection found in the Western hemisphere.
-When symptoms do develop, they mainly present as pneumonia.
-A small number of infections progress to disseminated disease.
-Our company is well-equipped to address your drug and therapy development requirements in Coccidioidomycosis therapy.
+When there are symptoms, they usually come in the form of pneumonia.
+Very few of the infections become disseminated disease.
+Our company easily meets your needs in the development of drugs and therapies for Coccidioidomycosis therapy.

 Introduction to Coccidioidomycosis